Dependent Random Partitions by Shrinking Toward an Anchor: Dependent Random Partitions

 \subsection{Temporally-Dependent Random Partitions}

-Modeling dependent partitions over time is also very natural using our SP partition distribution.
-Again, assume we are partitioning the same items and we have partitions $\bm{\pi}_1$, \ldots, $\bm{\pi}_T$.
+Modeling dependent partitions over time is also very natural using our SP distribution.
+Again, assume we have partitions $\bm{\pi}_1$, \ldots, $\bm{\pi}_T$ for the same items over time.
 Recently \cite{page2022dependent} presented a model to induce temporal dependence in partitions.
-They argue that dependency should be placed directly on the partition as opposed to much of the literature, which attempts to induce dependence on an underlying random measure.
-We follow that same philosophy and model dependence directly on the partitions using our SP distribution.
-A basic time dependent model is:
+They argue that dependency should be placed directly on the partitions, as opposed to the approach in much of the literature which attempts to induce dependence on random measures.
+We follow \citet{page2022dependent}'s philosophy and model dependence directly on the partitions using our SP distribution.
+A basic time-dependent model is: